 A multi-region data fabric.
 Global organizations such as investment banks, retail, or manufacturing companies often operate data centers in separate remote sites for reasons such as high availability, data locality, and regulation adherence.
 These data centers need to be synchronized in real-time.
 In addition, hybrid cloud deployments are becoming popular, and data in many cases needs to be replicated between on-premise and cloud and sometimes multiple cloud deployments in different regions.
 With cross-site and cross-region replication, a next generation ODS replicates your data in real-time, with low network overhead and without impacting your production performance.

 Diagram: High-level view of real-time multi-site data replication for data locality, and a redundancy at Société Générale

 Quicker time-to-market.
 Connecting to systems of record and databases is often a time consuming task.
 It may involve reviewing hundreds of data tables to understand the schema.
 With a unified API layer and automated schema discovery and blueprint creation, next generation ODS reduces weeks of manual schema mapping to literally one-click.
 See it in action in the following short video.
 In addition, a microservices architecture allows you to quickly bring new services to market.

 Select Use Cases of Next Generation ODS

-- Société Générale, a multinational investment bank and financial service company gains 99.999% availability with a Smart ODS powered mission critical data distribution system.
+- Société Générale, a multinational investment bank and financial service company gains 99.999% availability with a next generation ODS powered mission critical data distribution system.
 It replicates trading data in real-time between Paris, London, New-York and Hong Kong.
-Smart ODS enabled the bank to rapidly grow the number of applications from 200 to over 400 apps.
+Next generation ODS enabled the bank to rapidly grow the number of applications from 200 to over 400 apps.

 - Avanza Bank, the largest stockbroker and brokerage firm in Sweden, can take microservices from an idea to production within a day.
 And it benefits from a mean response time of 1.7 milliseconds per microservice.